Book a room

 We’re used to marvelling at the treasures brought in by the Atlantic – sea beans, mermaid purses, cowrie shells.
 But increasingly, what washes ashore tells a different story.
 Microplastics, carried on the tide, gathering along the shoreline.

-That’s why we teamed up once again with Nurdle UK, to clear the build-up at the Bay.
+That’s why we teamed up with Nurdle UK, to clear the build-up at the Bay.

 And whilst the name ‘nurdle’ might sound charming, these tiny plastic pellets (which are the raw material for many plastic products) are far from it.
 Their environmental impact is significant, threatening marine life and habitats.

-Hailing from Cornwall, Nurdle UK are pioneers in microplastic clean-ups.
+Hailing from North Devon, Nurdle UK are pioneers in microplastic clean-ups.

-Using specialist tools – industrial trommels, microplastic vacuums, and a custom-built quad-bike towed extraction machine known as “the Basking Shark” – they’re able to filter nurdles from the sand and remove them for recycling.
+Using specialist tools – industrial trommels, microplastic vacuums, and a custom-built quad-bike towed extraction machine – they’re able to filter nurdles from the sand and remove them for recycling.

 They fund their work by providing clean-up services for local authorities, responding to maritime pollution spills, and helping companies deal with plastic incidents.
 Every penny of profit goes straight back into cleaning community coastlines and improving their technology.